wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/aws-custom.md

     ```bash
     $ mkdir -p genconf
     ```
-1. Create a configuration file and save as `config.yaml`.
+1. Create a configuration file in the `genconf` directory and save as `config.yaml`.
 This configuration file specifies your AWS credentials and the S3 location to store the generated artifacts.
 These are the required parameters:

     ```bash
     aws_template_storage_bucket: cody-test-advanced